- 5 minutes to read

 Advanced Tab

-5. Set the Retry Status Code to OK, meaning that we ignore any errors during the retry period
+• Set the Retry Status Code to OK to ignore errors during retries

 Step 5: Request tab